M2G/react-plyr/README.md

 }
 ```

-Note: See App.tsx on project if you want more example.
+Note: See App.tsx file on project if you want more example.

 ## Props